Rouji/blog/content/posts/thebat/index.md

 There are a few things configurable via resistors/jumpers, which are fortunately all mostly irrelevant for this build.

 ![pcb underside](pcb_underside.jpg)

+[^allthesame]: I *think* they're all the same PCB, just with different resistors pre-installed.
+Don't quote me on that though.

 ## Capacity Setting